 Winter is a wonderful season to use a hot tub.
 The hot water & massage breathes life back to frozen feet and aching joints.
 Instead of winterizing the spa for the cold, why not make the most of your investment and enjoy it?

-New, energy saving hot tubs stay hot and ready all winter, without adding to your electric bill.
-Insulation and a quality spa cover keeps the heat in, so there is no need to winterize with proper upkeep.
+New, energy-saving hot tubs stay hot and ready all winter, without adding to your electric bill.
+Insulation and a quality spa cover keep the heat in, so there is no need to winterize with proper upkeep.

 Keep a chemical care schedule to minimize time spent on water care in cold weather.
 Take notes of the treatments you use in a Spa Log Book or notebook for easy reference.

 Check your spa cover for signs of wear in early fall.
 If your cover is not in good shape, replace it before the cold weather hits.
 Wear includes faded or cracked vinyl, heavy foam cores, tearing seams, and handles.
 Not only will a new cover insulate better, but the lighter weight will make it easier to open and close.

 If cover latches are broken, replace them with new buckles & locks.
 Straps should be snug and secure.
 Straps form a tight, steam-blocking seal against the spa shell.

 Clean the cover using ecoTUB Spa Clean, and treat the top and bottom with 303 Protectant.
 303 is the only product we recommend for protecting vinyl.
 Other vinyl products contain harmful silicone oil and petroleum distillates.

 If you have a wooden spa cabinet, treat the wood each fall.
 Use a weatherproof sealer or linseed oil to prevent the wood from warping due to moisture.
 For synthetic cabinets, remove dirt and other residues using ecoTUB Spa Clean.

 Cold Weather Maintenance